 The app works offline, so you can easily author or update content without an Internet connection, and everything will sync to your preferred hosting service once you get back online.

 If you want to get started really quickly without having to worry about the design of your website, Publii provides some themes you can use.
-It’s also really easy to switch up the layout, fonts or color of your website using its extensive customisation tools.
+It’s also really easy to switch up the layout, fonts or color of your website using its extensive customization tools.

 DatoCMS provides an API-based admin area for your static websites.
 It is targeted at developers or web agencies who want to provide an intuitive way for their clients to publish or update content independently without having to rely on developers to do it for them.

 It integrates with all the popular static site generators and also allows you to keep your existing deployment solutions.
 On top of that, you retain the freedom to host the generated website wherever you like.
+It’s a great static website CMS for large-scale projects, though you’ll need a premium plan for those.

-Forestry is another CMS option for static websites built using Jekyll or Hugo.
+Forestry is another CMS option for static websites, built using Jekyll or Hugo.
 It offers a front-end for editing the content generated by the SSG in a way that’s both familiar and intuitive.

 To get started, you only need to connect an existing git repository or upload a zip file of your Jekyll or Hugo project.
 Forestry will then parse your project and automatically build a custom CMS for it.
 The changes you make in the CMS can be published to any hosting service you prefer.